 The Turrialba volcano eruptions in Costa Rica are a sight to behold.
-Travelers come from all around the world to see this magnificent wonder of nature, and Ticos (local Costa Ricans) hold a sense of awe, wonder, and beauty that this volcano brings to their daily lives.
+Travelers come from all around the world to Turrialba to see this magnificent wonder of nature, and Ticos (local Costa Ricans) hold a sense of awe, wonder, and beauty that this volcano brings to their daily lives.
 Come to see for yourself why this natural phenomenon is catching so much attention.

 Quick Answers to Common Questions: